 Interests are optional and in many cases, they won’t make a huge difference – but if you feel that they could make you appear more suitable and benefit your application, then you should include them.

 The language used in your CV should be professional, persuasive, descriptive and grammatically perfect throughout.

-It should read like a sales brochure for a luxury product; leaving the reader desperate to call you, just in case they miss out on the opportunity.
+It should read like a sales brochure for a luxury product; leaving the reader desperate to call you, just in case they miss out on the opportunity of hiring you.

 The language used in your CV gives recruiters an insight into your written communication skills and your professionalism, so make it count.

 Avoid using basic language, because it makes you look like a basic candidate, when you need to look outstanding.